Tag - Saint Vincent & the Grenadines

 Getting There

-International flights arrive at Argyle International Airport (IATA: SVD), which is located on the east coast, 8 km from Kingstown.
+The main airport of Saint Vincent and the Grenadines is Argyle International Airport (IATA: SVD), which is located on the southeast coast of Saint Vincent, about 8 km from the capital, Kingstown.

 The airport is the second solar powered airport in the Caribbean, following V. C. Bird International Airport in Antigua.